 And I did a test to clean the disgusting fiberglass shower base in our basement bathroom — Success!

 Wanna buy some?
 Here’s where to order ROG1.
-And, it’s now available on Amazon.

 To clarify, I received no payment or anything to write this review; I discovered and paid for the product I tested myself.

 Feb.
 2015 update:

 I am closing comments on this story because they are getting very repetitive.